 \subsection{Online phase}

-In the online phase, the applicability of the treatment for an ongoing case with an observed $k$-prefix is assessed.
-If the treatment is not applicable at that point, the assessment is repeated after the next event is observed.
-If the treatment is applicable, the $k$-prefix of the case is encoded into a feature vector using the same procedure as in the offline phase.
+In the online phase, the applicability of the treatment for an ongoing case with an observed k-prefix is assessed.
+If the treatment is not applicable at that point, the assessment is repeated after the next event.
+If the treatment is applicable, the k-prefix of the case is encoded as a feature vector using the same approach as in the offline phase.
 Then, the treatment effect is estimated using the pre-trained ORF model.